CiscoDevNet/intersight-powershell/docs/New-IntersightMarketplaceUseCaseVersion.md

 ```

 ### -Version
-A string version for each use case
+A string version for each use case.

 ```yaml
 Type: string